 This includes the ability to detect vulnerabilities or suspicious behavior.

-Protection expands on this, which may be another set of tools that work hand-in-hand with the detection layer
+Protection expands on this, which may be another set of tools working with the detection layer.

 What happens when an attack is detected?
 It may include several steps that are required or automation that is involved